This is where I showcase all the cool things my friends are doing! Our current feature is Ali Sabin! Feel free to visit her site: AliSabin Designs

 Sia's Breathe Me

-This is a song you can get lost in, almost drown in.
-Every note is drawn out to the very end of the second, almost redefining time.
 And it's effect is accompanied by some of the most vulnerably beautiful lyrics I've heard.

 Sia's drag on the chorus, extends through the